Yazeed2/Game/README.md

 ### Problem-Solving Strategy

+- Google it

 - I made sure to look at the console when having errors and read the error.

 - Take a break whenever I feel overwelming

+- console.log() //every step

+- Comment and delet some code

--
+- Ask for help

 ### Unsolved problems

 - I could not figure out how to make a score baord using fs that can work in the browser during the time limitation

-- there was not time to make an AI enemies
+- There was not time to make an AI enemies

 - I made two leverls but I could not make 5 diffrent levels because of the time constrains

-- fixing all gliches and ways that others can cheat inside the game because I don't have enough data
+- Fixing all gliches and ways that others can cheat inside the game because I don't have enough data

 ---

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Don't give up easly take another look at what you have from another angle

-* Inspiration
+* People are awsome

-* etc
+* Simplicity is amazing

 ---